-- Litter – As a freediver, you should always carry a knife or line cutter in case of entanglement in fishing nets and line.
-You will not be able to see most monofilament line until you are caught up in it and there may be lots around in popular seashore points where there are anglers.
+- Litter – As a freediver, you should always carry a knife or line cutter in case of entanglement in fishing nets and lines.
+You will not be able to see most monofilament lines until you are caught up in it and there may be lots around in popular seashore points where there are anglers.
 Watch out for litter such as bottles or cans that may be dumped in the sea as they could cut your wetsuit or you.

 - Flora and fauna – There are many things in the sea that can cause you harm, from fire coral to jellyfish.
 Research where you are going to dive so that you know what to look out for, what to avoid, and what to do if you are affected.

 The main pressure-related risks for freedivers include barotrauma of the eyes, ears, sinus, and lungs, nitrogen narcosis, and decompression sickness.
 We have covered some of these in previous articles but will briefly touch on them again.
 Pressure related injuries to air spaces in the body are caused by the same principle: the air space reduces in volume and either more air is not put in, or there is not sufficient flexibility around the area (in the case of the lungs) to equalize the space and so fluid comes out of the tissues to compensate or the eardrum perforates or ruptures.
 In the case of Nitrogen narcosis or decompression sickness, both are caused by excess nitrogen in the blood and tissues caused by a higher partial pressure due to increased pressure at depth.

 - Eye barotrauma – If air is not put into the mask during descent, capillaries in the eyeballs will burst to cause the white of the eye to appear red.
 This can easily be avoided by remembering the equalize the mask frequently.